cdapio/cdap/cdap-docs/admin-manual/source/operations/index.rst

      {"name":"transaction","description":"Service that maintains transaction
       states.","status":"OK","logs":"NOTOK","min":1,"max":1,"requested":1,"provisioned":1}]

-- To retrieve a **health check of all the services running in YARN**, make a GET request to the URI (at the ``router.bind.port``)::
+- To retrieve a **health check of all the CDAP system services running in YARN**, make a GET request to the URI (at the ``router.bind.port``)::

     http://<host>:10000/v3/system/services/status